DylanSp/wheel-lang/README.md

         - `valueAt()`: takes a number representing a 0-based index, returns the value at that position in the list.
 Returns `null` if the index is out of bounds.
         - `forEach()`: takes a function and runs it on every element of the list.
         - `print()`: prints a representation of the list to stdout.

+The command-line arguments provided to a Wheel program (via the interpreter's `-a` option) are passed in as a `LinkedList` of strings, assigned to the variable `args` in the module `Args`.

 ## Implementation/Architecture Notes